Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 A common reason that shipments are detained at port in Guatemala is when the wood pallets do not have the ISPM-15 stamp.
 The Ministry of Agriculture’s Phytosanitary Inspection Service (OIRSA) will always inspect containers to check that wood pallets have the mark.
-If one wood pallet is found without the it, the shipment will be stopped automatically, and the pallet will be taken for fumigation, which delays entry and increases costs.
+If one wood pallet is found without the mark, the shipment will be stopped automatically, and the pallet will be taken for fumigation, displacing the cargo.

 All plant products, including fruits and vegetables, must be approved for market access.
-A list of products that currently have market access in Guatemala can be found here.
-If the plant product is not yet approved for shipping from the United States, the importer much apply to the Ministry of Agriculture (MAGA), providing information on the crop management practices.
-MAGA will review the application under the phytosanitary requirements set jointly by Guatemala and Honduras, which have harmonized these regulations.
-This process takes at least 6 months.
+A list of products that currently have market access in Guatemala can be found in the document titles “Requisitos Fitosanitarios Para Estadoe Unidos de Norte America.
+Union Aduenara Guatemala Honduras.”
+If the plant product is not yet approved for shipping from the United States, the importer must submit an application to the Ministry of Agriculture (MAGA) for evaluation; this process takes at least 6 months.

 Product Fortification Requirements

 Requirements for product fortification have been in place for many years.
-The requirements are part of the nutritional efforts carried out by the Guatemalan government (GOG).
+The requirements are part of the nutritional efforts carried out by the Government of Guatemala.
 The Central American and Panama Nutrition Institute (INCAP) oversees fortification standards for the region, and evaluates ingredients intended for fortification.
 Examples of typically fortified products are corn and wheat flours (minerals), sugar (vitamin A), salt (iodine), and milk including baby formulas.

-The MSPAS, which regulates drugs, medical devices and processed food, allows for samples of these items but generally limits processed food samples to 20 Kg.
-For larger amounts, the law specifies that all processed food products, including processed ingredients, must be registered before they enter the country.
-For trade shows, the Foreign Agricultural Service can request special permits for samples of larger amounts, but needs several weeks advanced notice.
+The Ministry of Health, which regulates drugs, medical devices, and processed food, allows for samples of foods and beverages, but limits samples to 20 Kg.
+For larger amounts, the importer in Guatemala needs to submit a letter to get authorization for more than 20 Kg samples.
+For trade shows, the Foreign Agricultural Service can request special permits for samples of larger amounts but needs several weeks of advanced notice.